GabyUSTC/lds-homepage/content/authors/shuxianbi/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Shuxian Bi (毕书显) is a third-year (硕博连读第三年) PhD student at the USTC Lab for Data Science, where he is supervised by Prof. [Fuli Feng](https://fulifeng.github.io/).
+Shuxian Bi is a third-year (硕博连读第三年) PhD student at the USTC Lab for Data Science, where he is supervised by Prof. [Fuli Feng](https://fulifeng.github.io/).
 He earned his B.E. degree from University of Science and Technology of China, and his research interests now focus on RS-user feedback loop and causal inference.
 He has served as a reviewer and PC member for AAAI.